JustinGausin/JustinGausin.github.io/_posts/2023-09-02-Chromatic-Analysis-For-Scene-Detection.md

 In this study, we explore a novel approach to scene detection in films using chromatic analysis.
 Our focus is on two main tasks: creating a method to identify the time frame of specific frames in a film based on their average RGB values and determining the movie from which a frame originates.
 This research has practical applications in video search and retrieval.

-This research was inspired by Tommaso Buonocore's work, who added machine learning capabilities to this area.
+This research was inspired by Tommaso Buonocore's work, adding machine learning and genomic data science capabilities.
 You can find more information in his write-up, Part 1 and Part 2.
-We initially attempted to use Buonocore's R package, chromaR, and its movie database, but encountered issues with dependencies.
-Therefore, we are starting by implementing our approach based on Part 1 with some modifications.
+We initially attempted to use Buonocore's R package, chromaR, and its movie database but encountered issues with dependencies.
+Therefore, we approached Part 1 with some modifications.